arg7/zfs-fuse/src/spec.md

 #### 5. Core Algorithm II: Allocation within an Active Stream

-This logic is executed when an active context for the PGID+StreamType already exists.
+This logic is executed when an active context for the PGID already exists.

 1.  **Chunk Chaining Logic:** If the current chunk is depleted, attempt to chain to a new one within the same reservation.
 If the reservation is exhausted, clear the context (`abc_gpid = 0`), decrement the metaslab's reservation counter, and restart the allocation process from Algorithm I to find a new home for the stream.